 Jonathan R. Ference-Burke

-Jonathan Ference-Burke represents clients in complex criminal and civil matters at all stages of litigation.
-He has experience with a wide range of subject matters, including intellectual property, bankruptcy, criminal law, data privacy and security, investment management, securities, and antitrust.
+Jonathan Ference-Burke represents clients in complex criminal and civil litigation and enforcement matters, including in internal investigations, trial proceedings, and appeals.
+He has experience with a broad range of industries, including intellectual property, bankruptcy, criminal law, data privacy and security, investment management, securities, and antitrust.

 As an appellate litigator, Jonathan has represented clients before the United States Supreme Court at the petition and merits stages, before most federal circuit courts of appeal, and in state appellate courts.
 He has argued multiple cases in the federal courts of appeal and served as second chair at the Supreme Court.

-Jonathan also represents clients in trial court proceedings across the country and in a wide range of industries.
+Additionally, Jonathan represents clients in trial court proceedings across the country.
 He has particular experience representing mutual fund clients in cases brought under Section 36(b) of the Investment Company Act, including serving as trial counsel for an investment adviser in 2018.
+He has also represented clients in sensitive, high-profile investigative matters.

 Prior to coming to Ropes & Gray, Jonathan clerked for the Honorable Florence Y. Pan of the Superior Court of the District of Columbia; the Honorable Jan E. DuBois of the United States District Court for the Eastern District of Pennsylvania; and the Honorable Rosemary M. Collyer of the United States District Court for the District of Columbia.
 Jonathan has served as an adjunct professor of law at his alma mater, Georgetown University Law Center.